CrochetFeve0251/psr2-plugin/wiki/general/migrating.md

 #### Refactoring the business logic

-Finally, we reach the last step but not the fastest one depending on the size of your plugin.

 #### Creating your first feature

 Each feature from your plugin is built around a ServiceProvider that will declare everything necessary for the Core to load it.